maikdrop/TwitterDrop/README.md

 As you can see in the next graphic, stored tweets and profile images can be fetched and used directly from the database.

 The big advantage of this approach is that the user saves on mobile data traffic and battery consumption.
-Additionally you get a better performance because fetching data from a local database is much faster than fetching from an external source.</p>
+Additionally, you get a better performance because fetching data from a local database is much faster than fetching from an external source.</p>

 <br/>
 <br/>